markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 ********************
 Getting Started Fast
 ********************
-What do we want to do?
-Something!
-When do we want to do it?
-Right now!
-Let's go.

 The best way to get started with the Reticulum Network Stack depends on what you want to do.
 This guide will outline sensible starting paths for different